 Hollywood Star Cars museum is a fun excursion for the whole family.
 Not only is it a blast from the past, but kids, youth and parents can appreciate and relive legendary motion pictures and television moments as they experience this museum.

-In fact the current Ripley’s Believe It or Not!
-Odditorium 12,500 square foot, museum has over 500 exhibits and artifacts.
+The current Ripley’s Believe It or Not!
+Odditorium 12,500 square foot museum has over 500 exhibits and artifacts.
 With 16 themed galleries, spread over three floors, these oddities are sure to keep you intrigued and entertained for hours.

 Visitors Ripley’s Believe It or Not!
 Odditorium can enjoy some of the artifacts Ripley gathered during his many travels and quests.
 Guests to the Gatlinburg Odditorium will step back in time and visit some of the cruel and inhuman torture devices, such as the “Iron Maiden.”
 This medieval torture device contained a hinged door front with a cabinet that displayed various spikes, short enough that victims wouldn’t die instantly, but instead experience a slow and agonizing death.
 For the truly exceptional and insanely weird, Ripley’s Odditorium is a place not to miss.

 5. Gatlinburg Pinball Museum

 If you’re staying in a family cabin in Gatlinburg, make sure to visit the Gatlinburg Pinball Museum with your loved ones.
 The museum is dedicated to preserving and promoting the history of pinball, and all proceeds go towards maintaining and restoring the machines.